Can't find a question? Contact us

 We like to be transparent about our fees.
-SME Capital charges an arrangement fee of 3.5% of the loan amount.
-A minimum charge will apply.
+SME Capital applies an arrangement fee of 3.5% of the loan amount or a minimum charge.
 Borrowers will also need to pay for lender’s legal fees and ongoing quarterly monitoring fees during repayment.

 Loans can be repaid early at any time but must be repaid in full.
 There is an early repayment charge, but in certain circumstances this may not be applied.